View course descriptions for

 AR 506 Current Issues in Art (2) Offered on campus: Spring.
 Students examine contemporary issues in the visual arts and analyze how they relate to a biblical philosophy of art and to the student’s work.

-AR 516 Art History (3) Offered on campus: Fall even.
+AR 516 Art History (3) Offered on campus: Fall odd.
 Students examine the history of visual art and architecture as it relates to the major civilizations of Western culture.
 Students learn the artistic motivations and fluctuating standards of aesthetics of these civilizations from a Christian perspective.

 AR 519 Graduate Graphic Design (3) Offered on campus: Fall.
 Selected topics in graphic design will be the focus of this course.
 The student will learn and apply extensive training and experience in graphic techniques found in the publishing and advertising community.